akinaka-dd/Myo-ResUNet/README.md

 Gaussian weighting was applied to reduce boundary artifacts, and the final prediction was obtained by stitching the overlapping outputs.

-Representative results are shown together with enlarged views of selected regions.
+Representative results of the proposed pipeline are shown below.

-### TEM01-00
 <div align="center">
   <table>
     <tr>